-Overcoming Loneliness in Addiction Recovery: Step One
+Step One: Overcoming Loneliness in Addiction Recovery

-Step Two: Grieve the loss of addiction.
+Step Two: Grieve the Loss of Addiction

 It may seem counter-intuitive, once you’re solidly in recovery, you should take moment to grieve the loss of that crutch.
 The addiction was your escape.
 Understand it for what it was: a destructive attempt to hide from your troubles.
 Grieving the loss of that escape method should very quickly allow you to see that your future will be brighter.